Vladosik12333/blog-service-java/readme.md

 # Blog Service Java

-The Java service serves as a REST API for social network allowing CRUD operations on posts and reactions.
-Also, it includes authentication and authorization functionality using a JWT token.
+The Java service serves as a REST API for social networks allowing CRUD operations on posts and reactions.
+It also includes authentication and authorization functionality using an OAuth 2.0 protocol.

 ## Screenshots